 Versión en Español

-Recipe for Chilean Bocado de Dama or Macarena Bread
+Chilean Bocado de Dama or Macarena

-How to make “Bocado de Dama” Bread?
+How to Make “Bocado de Dama” Bread?

-Macarena bread or “Bocado de Dama” is a medium-sized bread with soft shapes, characterized by a spiral distribution of refined dough and overlapping layers, with a white and appetizing crumb.
+Macarena bread, or “Bocado de Dama,” is a medium-sized bread with soft shapes, characterized by a spiral distribution of refined dough and overlapping layers, with a white and appetizing crumb.

 Preparation: 75 minutes